gmaxdm/bible-ref-parser/README.md

 # bible-ref-parser
-Parsing of a string reference to a Bible text lines (Russian)
+Parsing of a string reference to Bible text lines (Russian)

 String reference is presented as a Short Title of a Book with one or more chapters which are written in upper latin letters with a range or separate arabic numbers of Bible lines.
 All chapters are splitted by ';'.
 Lines splitted by ','.